LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       of a parametric entity is its functor, irrespective of the possible values of its arguments (e.g. ``foo(bar)`` and ``foo(baz)`` are different parameterizations of the same parametric entity, ``foo/1``).

+   static entity
+      See :term:`entity`.

+   dynamic entity
+      See :term:`entity`.

    event
       The sending of a :term:`message` to an object.
 An event can be